After-Hours Emergency Triage Protocol

 - Traumatic displacement/luxation of permanent teeth

-- Tier 2 — First slot next business morning (self-care instructions + confirmed AM booking):
+- Tier 2 — First slot next business morning (self-care + confirmed AM booking):

 - Toothache ≤ 7/10 manageable with OTC analgesics, no fever, no swelling